ckunte/latex-snippets-st/README.md

 # Custom LaTeX snippets for use in Sublime Text

 Sublime Text's built-in LaTeX package already includes a good number of snippets.
-This folder includes a few used by the author.
-Place `latex-snippets-st` folder under _Sublime Text > Data > Packages > User_, which can be accessed from _Preferences > Browse Packages_.
+This repository includes a few that are complimentary to the built-in package.
+See [how-to install](https://github.com/ckunte/latex-snippets-st#how-to-add-these-snippets-to-sublime-text) below.

 This repository contains the following custom snippets: